MPAS-Dev/compass/latest/_sources/users_guide/ocean/test_groups/baroclinic_channel.rst.txt

     # or fractions.
 False means fractions.
     use_distances = False

+    # Viscosity values to test for rpe test case
+    viscosities = 1, 5, 10, 20, 200

     # Temperature of the surface in the northern half of the domain.
     surface_temperature = 13.1